Message about use of cookies

 So far, this financial year we have already completed and commissioned a range of routine repair works to the Hunstanton sea defences.
 This includes:

-• Routine maintenance and repairs to the concrete sea defences
+• Routine maintenance and repairs completed to the concrete sea defences

 • Health and safety works to the timber groynes